warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ```
 {:codeblock}

-Our application now has all the details necessary to create a database within the
+The application now has all the details necessary to create a database within the
 {{site.data.keyword.cloudant_short_notm}} database instance.
 This task is described in more detail in the
-[tutorial](create_database.html#a-cloudant-service-instance-on-bluemix) describing simple database creation.
+[tutorial](create_database.html#a-cloudant-service-instance-on-bluemix) that describes simple database creation.

-The following code performs these tasks:
+The application must do these tasks:

 1. Establishes a connection to the database instance.
 2. Creates a database with the name provided [earlier](#getting-started).
-3. Creates a JSON document containing the current date and time.
+3. Creates a JSON document that contains the current date and time.
 4. Stores the JSON document in the database.
 5. Confirms that the document was stored safely.
 6. Closes the connection to the database instance.

+The code for these tasks is as follows:

 ```python
 # We now have all the details we need to work with the Cloudant service instance.